Shelbert-o/mobilebaydsa/_posts/events/2026-02-11-member-meeting.markdown

 layout: event
 title:  "Member Meeting"
 time: 2/11/2026 6:00 PM
-place: "Ben May Library / Zoom (Hybrid)"
+place: "West Regional Library / Zoom (Hybrid)"
 categories: events
 eventtype: dsa future
-description: "There is a hybrid chapter member meeting on February 11 at 6:00 PM in the Ben May Auditorium."
+description: "There is a hybrid chapter member meeting on February 11 at 6:00 PM in the West Regional Library Auditorium."
 ---

-There is a hybrid chapter member meeting on February 11 at 6:00 PM in the Ben May Auditorium.
+There is a hybrid chapter member meeting on February 11 at 6:00 PM in the West Regional Library Auditorium.

-{% leaflet_map {"center" : [30.686660, -88.050584],
+{% leaflet_map {"center" : [30.661543, -88.171927],
                  "zoom" : 10} %}

-    {% leaflet_marker { "latitude" : 30.686660,
+    {% leaflet_marker { "latitude" : 30.661543,
-                       "longitude" : -88.050584,
+                       "longitude" : -88.171927,
-                       "popupContent" : "Ben May Library"} %}
+                       "popupContent" : "West Regional Library"} %}

 {% endleaflet_map %}